Dudemanguy/libwavelet/README.md

 # libwavelet
 libwavelet is a very simple library for providing 1 and 2 dimensional wavelet transformation functions.
 Currently, only the Morlet mother wavelet function is provided.
 However, other wavelet types can be generated on their own and used with the transform function.
-Currently both the radix-2 and radix-4 algorithms are implement.
+Currently both the radix-2 and radix-4 algorithms are implemented.
 They can be selected with the `wavelet_transform` function.

 ## Installation
 libwavelet uses meson for easy building and installation.
 After checking out the source, navigate to the directory, and then simply run.